 Kalambaka may be dismissed as one more drab modern town, useful only as a base to explore the fabled Meteora complex north of town.
-Yet an overnight stay here, complete with a taverna dinner and a stroll in the main squares, offers a taste of everyday life in a provincial Thessalian town.
+Yet an overnight stay here, complete with a taverna dinner and a stroll around the main squares, offers a taste of everyday life in a provincial Thessalian town.
 This will prove quite a contrast to an afternoon spent at nearby Meteora, where you can get acquainted with the glorious history and architecture of the Greek Orthodox Church.
 Invariably, you return to modern Kalambaka and wind up at a poolside bar to sip ouzo and contemplate the asceticism of the Meteora monks.
-If you'd rather stay in a more attractive place slightly closer to the monasteries, head to Kastraki, a hamlet with some pleasing folk-style houses about 2½ km (1 mile) north of Kalambaka.
+If you'd rather stay in a more attractive place slightly closer to the monasteries, head to Kastraki, a hamlet with some pleasing folk-style houses about 2.5 km (1½ miles) north of Kalambaka.

 Elsewhere In Epirus and Thessaly

 The only thing to do, or see for that matter, at the somewhat isolated Dodona, are the ancient ruins.
 This archaeological site, steeped in history...

 On the rocky promontory of Pamvotis Lake lies Ioannina, its fortress punctuated by mosques and minarets whose reflections, along with those...